zenius/RESTful-api-with-express/README.md

 ## Note:
 Master branch only contains the basic setup for the project.
-Each implementation is separated in different branch.
+Each implementation has separate branch.
 Final implementation can be found in the branch "HATEOS implementation"